robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 4. User verifies their email address with the verification link -> View Profile Page
 5. User logs out - > View App Home Page

-#### 8.3.1 Redirect use after with load function after form action has completed
+#### 8.3.1 Redirect user with load function after form action has completed

 Remember, in <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#815-load-data-for-the-profile-page" target="_blank">**8.1.5 Load data for the Profile page**</a> you have this code in the `load` function for the `profile` page that redirects the user to the `verify` page if their email address is not verified.